 Name; Canon Sure Shot Zoom XL in the US.
 Autoboy Zoom Super in Japan, and Prima Zoom F in Europe.

-Box contents; camera, a battery, (yes a main camera (and remote control) battery is included from the factory!) owner’s manual, a black vinyl carrying case and neck strap.
+Box contents; camera, including the main camera battery, and a remote control battery is included from the factory!
+Owner’s manual, a black vinyl carrying case and neck strap.

 Manufactured by; Canon Inc, Tokyo, Japan.

 Made in: Japan.

 Price; expensive!
 Initial retail ¥54,800 or $385 in 1989; at end of run well below $200 in discount stores.
 Current ebay prices are around $20-50 for a good used copy.